danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 It should be hard against all the threats a node is likely to experience, depending on the situation, including those from computers with many times their processing power.
 Security should be as easy to use as possible while still strong.
-Security flaws should be patched as quickly as possible.
+Security flaws should be patched as quickly as possible by servicing a security alert channel with high priority.
 Convenient updating mechanisms should allow users to apply patches to their nodes, wherever they are.

 # Acknowledgements